Sunrise, Florida Weather

 - How many rainy days does Sunrise get?

-- Sunrise averages about 85 rainy days per year.
+- Sunrise averages about 265 days with measurable rain or snow each year.

 - What hardiness zone is Sunrise?